 We are very happy to announce that accepted abstracts will have a publication fee discount when submitting a paper to our Research Topic!

 The primary covered topics are (but not limited to):

-Notification of acceptance: TBA
+Notification of acceptance: 20th of October

 Pablo received his BSc in Information Systems from the Universidade Federal Rural de Pernambuco and his MSc in Computer Engineering from the Universidade de Pernambuco, both in Brazil.
 He received his Ph.D. in computer science from Universität Hamburg, Germany, and currently, he is a postdoctoral researcher at the Italian Institute of Technology in Genoa, Italy.
 His main research interests include deep learning and neurocognitive systems for emotional perception and representation, affect-based human-robot interaction and its application on social robots.
 He has been a guest editor of the journals "IEEE Transactions on Affective Computing", "Frontiers on Neurorobotics" and "Elsevier Cognitive Systems Research".
 He took part in the proposition and organization committee, as publication chair, of the Joint IEEE International Conference on Development and Learning and on Epigenetic Robotics 2020.